vitalyiegorov/suuudokuuu/readme.md

 ### Features

+-   [ ] share puzzle/challenge with friends:
+    -   [ ] challenge mode - see target score and countdown timer based on shared data
 -   [ ] add mistakes purchasing through in-app purchases
     -   [ ] donate to ZSU, add BE logic for this
     -   [ ] add donation branding and description on main screen